secshellnet/hcloud-ansible/README.md

 ├── playbook.yaml
 ├── roles
 │   ├── ansible-role-fail2ban
+│   ├── ansible-role-nginx       # our role to install nginx with acme.sh and cf dns integration │   ├── ansible-role-postgresql  # role to install a postgresql database server │   └── ansible-role-sshd
+├── tasks
-│   ├── ansible-role-nginx
+│   ├── auto-update.yaml
-│   └── ansible-role-sshd
+│   ├── create-worker-user.yaml
-└── tasks                        # ansible subtasks to be used in the playbooks ├── create-worker-user.yaml
+│   └── hetzner-cloud.yaml       # task to manage cloud servers and aquire information to connect └── templates
-    └── hetzner-cloud.yaml
+    └── dnf-automatic.conf.j2

 ```

 ## TODO
 - run OpenSCAP and check what could be improved
+- test postgresql role

 ### think about
 - (iptables/firewalld) firewall rules and/or hcloud firewall rules -> integration of hcloud would be independent of distribution -> if we want to support distros like fedora in future it would be better for now